Schwitzd/IaC-HomeRouter/README.md

 As you may have guessed, I've decided to split my home network into different virtual LANs, primarily for security reasons, so that I can isolate devices I don't trust or can't protect as I'd like from devices I believe to be more trustworthy.

+### HTTPS admin page

+To enable the router interface in HTTPS, you can follow the video on the Mikrotik [official documentation](https://help.mikrotik.com/docs/display/ROS/Certificates#Certificates-Let'sEncryptcertificates).
+But be aware that the router's management interface is exposed to the Internet (even if it's only accessible from Let's Encrypt IPs).

+To avoid this, I took advantage of the domain I use for my [website](https://schwitzd.me) and leveraged the container functionality:

+1. Create a static DNS entry on RouterOS to `router.domain.tld`
+1. Enable the container feature
+1. Use [routeros-letsencrypt-docker](https://github.com/Schwitzd/routeros-letsencrypt-docker) to obtain a Let's Encrypt certificate using [DNS challenge](https://letsencrypt.org/docs/challenge-types/).

+For a reason I have not yet understood Alpine Linux is not able to resolve `router.domain.tld` even having set the router as DNS resolver.
+So in the `ROUTEROS_HOST` environment variable I used the IP.

 ### Firewall

 I'm leveraging the built-in MikroTik firewall to protect each VLAN.
 By default, there is a rule that blocks all traffic between VLANs.
 Only explicitly allowed traffic is permitted to pass through the firewall.

+### Backup

+offline backup TBD

 ## Risks